-Phoenix is a training course sold on WarriorPlus by Mark Barret and James Fawcett, launched just last September 13, 2020.
-It teaches how you can generate affiliate commissions using their “click rotator system”.
+Phoenix is a training course sold on WarriorPlus by Mark Barret and James Fawcett, launched September 13, 2020.
+It teaches you how to generate affiliate commissions using their “click rotator system”.

-This means they’ll teach you to run traffic on a squeeze page that rotates 5 offers instead of just one to increase the chances of landing a sale.
-In case a visitor doesn’t fancy one offer, they’ll be pitched with others to possibly convert in any one of them.
+They’ll teach you to drive traffic to a squeeze page that rotates 5 offers instead of 1 to increase your chances of landing a sale.

-Mark and James are serial affiliate product creators.
+Mark and James are serial product creators.
 Some of their other products are: